 Limited web3 integrations

 KeepKey is a cross-platform wallet that works with the MacOS, Windows, and Linux operating systems.
-It also has the wallet connect feature that allows you to connect with most decentralised applications.
+It also has the wallet connect feature that allows you to connect with most decentralized applications.

-Lastly, the wallet interface has a built in exchange, thanks to its acquisition by ShapeShift.
-You get direct access to exchange's swap services as a native feature.
+Lastly, the wallet interface has a built-in exchange, thanks to its acquisition by ShapeShift.
+You get direct access to the exchange’s swap services as a native feature.

-A cold wallet is a cryptocurrency wallet that stores your private keys offline, effectively keeping them safe from the clutches of would-be attackers.
-And because your private key is needed to spend crypto, your coins are out of reach.
+A cold wallet is a cryptocurrency wallet that stores a user’s private keys offline, effectively keeping them safe with additional protection from the clutches of security breaches from would-be attackers.
+And because your private key is needed to spend crypto, your coins are out of reach in long-term storage.

 These wallets integrate with software to help deposit and withdraw coins as well as manage your portfolio.
 Their software can be native, like the Ledger Live, or third-party, like the MetaMask wallet.

-Cold wallets and cold storage go hand in hand.
-It is ideal for people who wish to hold coins for a long period.
+A cold crypto wallet and cold storage go hand in hand.
+It is ideal for people in the crypto world who wish to hold onto their long term crypto they invested in.

 Cold wallets work on the principle of keeping private keys away from any device that has access to the internet and, as such, is vulnerable to online attackers.

-Regular crypto wallets usually store their private keys on the device harddrive or browser memory.
-These places aren’t the safest locations to store private keys as well-designed scripts could access the private keys on the browser tab, and a malware could scan your computer or phone harddrive for private keys.
+Regular software crypto wallets usually store their private keys on the device’s hard drive or browser memory.
+These places aren’t the safest locations to store private keys as well-designed scripts could access the private keys on the browser tab, and malware could scan your computer or phone hard drive for private keys.

-Cold wallets, on the other hand, combine hardware and software to create a wallet that stores your private key on a device that is always offline.
-They work just like a regular wallet, but with additional security.
+Cold cryptocurrency wallets, on the other hand, combine hardware and software to create a wallet to securely store your private key on a device that is always offline.
+They work just like a regular wallet but with additional security elements.

 When setting up your cold wallet, you’ll generate a mnemonic phrase.
-Write down and keep it safe because it will be useful in recovering your wallet if you ever lose your device.
+Write it down and keep it safe because these seed phrases will be useful in recovering your wallet if you ever lose your device.

 Once set up, you’ll have a public address, just like hot wallets, that you can use to receive crypto.
-Some wallets change this public address from time to time, like the Ledger Nano S, so ensure that you confirm the address each time you wish to deposit.
+Some wallets change this public address from time to time, like the Ledger Nano S hardware wallet, so ensure that you confirm the address each time you wish to deposit.

-The whole point of cold wallets is its added security benefits.
-Hence, cold wallets with security issues are a huge red flag.
+The whole point of cold wallets is their added security benefits.
+Hence, a cold wallet with security threats and issues is a huge red flag to the crypto world.

-Usually, security depends largely on the chip used which might make it tough for non tech-savvy people to decipher who has the best chips.
+Usually, security depends largely on the chip used which might make it tough for non-tech-savvy people to decipher who has the best hardware wallet.
 A way around this is to stick with wallets that have a track record of providing tight security.

-For example, we haven’t heard of a scenario where a Ledger wallet was hacked, and they are leaders in the cold wallet space, so they are a good choice.
+For example, we haven’t heard of a scenario where any Ledger hardware wallets were hacked, and they are leaders in the cold wallet space, so they are a good choice.

 The user interface and resulting experience are important when it comes to how the crypto wallets work.
-While we expect a few extra steps which could create friction, at least when compared to hot wallets, these should not be extreme.
+While we expect a few extra steps that could create friction, at least when compared to hot wallets, these should not be extreme.

-For example, when using the Trezor wallet, you’ll need to approve transactions from the wallet by pressing and holding the digital buttons, which could take a while to get used to especially for those acclimated with one-click hot wallets.
+For example, when using the Trezor wallet, you’ll need to approve transactions for your crypto assets from the wallet by pressing and holding the digital buttons, which could take a while to get used to, especially for those acclimated to one-click hot wallets.

 Coin support is important because the more coins a cold wallet supports, the better it can serve as your primary storage solution.
-Naturally, cold wallets have limited support compared to some hot wallets, due to security considerations.
-However, the major providers are constantly expanding their list of supported coins and networks.
+Naturally, cold hardware devices have limited support compared to some hot wallets, due to security considerations.
+However, the major providers are constantly expanding their list of supported new cryptocurrency coins and networks.

-A wallet like MetaMask supports Ledger and Trezor integration.
-You can connect your cold wallet to MetaMask and then swap coins on a DEX all while keeping your private keys offline.
+A crypto wallet like MetaMask supports Ledger and Trezor integration.
+You can connect your cold wallet to MetaMask and then swap coins on a DEX, all while keeping your private keys offline.
 You can also stake, lend, and engage in yield farming strategies while keeping your private keys safe.

 Hot and cold wallets are similar in various ways.
 They both store cryptocurrency, have public and private keys, and use mnemonic phrases.

-The only true way hot and cold wallets differ is where they store private keys.
+The only true way hot and cold wallets differ is where the user’s private keys are stored.
 Hot wallets store private keys somewhere on your device or with a custodian.
-It could be your harddrive or browser memory, while cold wallets store your private keys on a secure chip.
+It could be your hard drive or browser memory, while cold wallets store your private keys on a secure chip.

-Because your device (phone or laptop) is generally connected to the internet, there is a risk of it being compromised and your private key being accessed.
-The secure chips that cold wallets use, however, are not connected to the internet and therefore cannot be breached by an online hacker.
+Because your device (phone or laptop) is generally using an internet connection, there is a risk of it being compromised and your private key being accessed.
+The secure chips that cold wallets use, however, are not connected to the internet and therefore cannot be breached by an online hacker with an internet connection.

 The main benefit of using a cold wallet is the security and the peace of mind that it brings.
 You can use your cold wallet with confidence that it is not vulnerable to online hackers and other common crypto scams

-Another benefit is the freedom to spend your coins as you like.
-Custodial wallets, especially those associated with crypto exchanges, are beholden to rules that may not always be in your favour.
+Another benefit is the freedom to spend your crypto assets as you like.
+Custodial wallets, especially those associated with crypto exchanges, are beholden to rules that may not always be in your favor.

 The companies that maintain these wallets can be subpoenaed or even sued by government agencies in countries they operate.
-For example, crypto exchange, Kraken, was forced to shut down its staking program, essentially erasing a source of passive income for thousands, if not millions, of users.
+Kraken was forced to shut down its staking program, essentially erasing a source of passive income for thousands, if not millions, of users.

-With a cold wallet and a decentralised hot wallet like MetaMask, you can stake on decentralised platforms that cannot be shut down due to government regulation.
+With a cold wallet and a decentralized hot crypto wallet like MetaMask, you can stake on decentralized platforms that cannot be shut down due to government regulation.
 You are also not affected by withdrawal suspensions and losses due to bankruptcies.

 Cold wallets allow you to invest in crypto just like you would with a hot wallet or even a custodial wallet.
-Some wallet applications, like the Ledger Live can connect to some of the best crypto exchanges, like Binance to trade securely.
+Some wallet applications, like the Ledger Live can connect to some crypto exchanges, like Binance to trade securely.

-We explored the best cold crypto wallets on the market and picked Ledger Nano X as our top choice because of its industry-leading technology, bluetooth connectivity, crypto asset support, and integration with popular crypto software.
+We explored the best cold wallet crypto hardware on the market and picked Ledger Nano X as our top choice because of its industry-leading technology, Bluetooth connectivity, crypto asset support, and integration with popular crypto software.

-However, all wallets on our list are viable options for secure cold storage and will serve you well, depending on the features that are most important to you.
+However, all the best hardware wallets on our list are viable options for secure cold storage and will serve you well, depending on the features that are most important to you.

 For example, if security is of the essence and portability is not a consideration, then the Ledger Nano S Plus will serve you well.
 If you’d like to carry around your device, although ill-advised, then the SafePal S1 will serve you well.

-Whichever wallet you choose, ensure that you backup your wallet by writing down your mnemonic phrase immediately you set up the wallet.
-Keep this phrase offline at all times as storing it online defeats the purpose of using offline storage.
+Whichever wallet you choose, ensure that you back up your wallet by writing down your mnemonic phrase immediately when you set up the wallet.
+Keep this phrase offline at all times as storing it online and connected to the internet defeats the purpose of using offline storage.

 Also, maintain more than one copy of your seed phrase in different locations to increase redundancy.